 Hope you like my blog, See you soon! x

-– I also write for the Powerlist Foundation, a non-profit organisation which aims to shape young people into tomorrow’s leaders through mentoring, workshops and networking opportunities.
+– I also write for the Aleto Foundation (previously Powerlist Foundation), a non-profit organisation which aims to shape young people into tomorrow’s leaders through mentoring, workshops and networking opportunities.
 To view some of my posts, click here.